TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

     * _Anne Galley_: A pirate ship commanded by Richard Noland c.
 1717<sup>[27]</sup>
     * _Bennet_: A pirate sloop commanded by Benjamin Hornigold, used by him to attack ships sailing near New Providence in 1717<sup>[25]</sup>.
     * _Good Fortune_: A French brig commandeered by Bartholemew Roberts somewhere near Labrador, Newfoundland, and fitted with 26 guns in July 1720.
 Renamed Royal Fortune in September 1720.
 She then captured British vessels at St. Christopher's, West Indies, then docked at Saint Barthélemy, West Indies.
 She then captured 15 British and French ships off Saint Lucia 25th October 1721.
 She was renamed _Good Fortune_ after a new vessel was captured and given the name c.
 1721.
 Pirate Thomas Anstis then comandeered her and took her to the Carribean<sup>[113]</sup>.
+    * _Happy Delivery_: A pirate ship commanded by George Lowther, used by him to attack ships between Honduras and Bolton, Massachussets January 1722<sup>[114]</sup>.
     * _Happy Return_: A pirate sloop commanded by Benjamin Hornigold, used by him to attack ships sailing near New Providence in the winter of 1713 and/or 1714<sup>[24]</sup>.
+    * _Katherine_: A British ship commandeered from Nassau by Charles Vane on 22nd July 1718.
+She was then placed under command of her original captain Charles Yeates<sup>[115]</sup>.
     * _La Louise_: A French 22-gun merchant frigate commandeered by Olivier Levasseur c.
 1717.
-It was sunk in a storm on 9th March 1718 near Cotinga Island, Brazil<sup>[101]</sup>.
+She was sunk in a storm on 9th March 1718 near Cotinga Island, Brazil<sup>[101]</sup>.
+    * _Lark_: A British ship commanded by Charles Vane c.
+1717.
+She was captured by _HMS Phoenix_ at Nassau.
+Vane then captured _HMS Phoenix_ on 21st March 1718 and traded her for the _Lark_.
+Renamed _Ranger_ c.
+1718<sup>[115]</sup>.
     * _Little Rover_: A French sloop commandeered by Barthomew Roberts, Cape Verde and placed under the command of James Skyrme c.
 1720<sup>[113]</sup>.
     * _Kingston_: A Jamaican ship commandeered by Calico Jack sometime after the 24th November 1718<sup>[26]</sup>.
     * _Marianne_: A pirate sloop commanded by Paulsgrave Williams, used by him to attack ships sailing near New Providence in the winter of 1713 and/or 1714<sup>[24][27][28]</sup>.
+    * _Rebecca_: A British ship commandeered by George Lowther and placed under the command of Edward Low January 1722.
+Scuttled in July 1722<sup>[114]</sup>.
     * _Phoenix_: A 100 crew pirate ship commanded by Alexandre Bras-de-Fer, becalmed off Bocas del Dragón, Spanish Main before being caught in a storm and exploding after lightning struck her powder magazines, c.
 1600<sup>[110].</sup>.
+    * _Rose Pink_: A pirate ship commandeered by Edward Low near the Azores c.
+July 1722.
+Destroyed due to bad careening c.
+1722<sup>[114]</sup>.
     * _Royal Fortune_:
         * See _Good Fortune_ above.
         * A 52-gun French warship commandeered by Bartholemew Roberts c.
 1721 and renamed _Royal Fortune_.
 She was taken to Cape Verde, Guinea and then abandoned due to leaks<sup>[113]</sup>.